Welcome to the trench

 The Jägers of the Alpenkorps were ordered to retake the strongpoint of Thiaumont on the 8th of August 1916.
 With heavy hearts they prepared to refight a battle they had already fought the month before.
 Click HERE

-A quintessential trench fighter's group is that of Sebastian Herrling of the 12. b.I.R., awarded to holding back part of a French attack by engaging the enemy in a duel of hand grenades.
+A quintessential trench fighter's group is that of Sebastian Herrling of the 12. b.I.R., awarded to holding back part of a French attack by engaging the enemy in a duel of hand grenades. for his part in the action he recieved the Bavarian Silver bravery Medal.

 A furious assault on Height 185 ( Höhe 185 ), "The devil on the mountain" describes the fighting done by the 51.
 Reserve Division and shows items belonging to Leutnant Karl Lüttgen of the 236.
 Reserve Infanterie Regiment